Cacti/plugin_routerconfigs/README.md

 * issue#106: Devices with no devicetype set cause runtime errors

+* feature#111: Enable backup to assume elevation for devices/types that do not offer elevation

 --- 1.5.0 ---

 * issue#95: Upgrade does not function as expected